Aviation safety improvement initiatives: Organization

 The initial effort focused on the US helicopter fleet and has grown to encompass international partners in Brazil, Canada, India, Australia, Gulf Cooperative Council, and Japan.
 In addition EHEST joined in 2007 to cover European helicopter fleet.

 Outreach efforts are underway in Russia, Mexico, South Africa and Korea.

+Pilot wellness has also been addressed through peer-support initiatives.
+In March 2025, the U.S. Helicopter Safety Team (USHST) launched a Peer Pilot Program to connect helicopter pilots with confidential, peer-based support and mental health resources, supported by trained pilot volunteers and an aviation psychologist; coverage of the program has noted its relevance to high-demand operations such as helicopter emergency medical services (HEMS), search and rescue, and aerial firefighting.

 A summary of IHST's recommendations for small operators is posted on HAI's website.